mwvgroup/pwv_kpno/rst_source/documentation/install.rst

 date must be available on the host machine.
 By default, each release of **pwv_kpno** contains all SuomiNet data for Kitt Peak National Observatory from 2010 through the end of the previous year.
-It is recommended to update the local SuomiNet data after installing or updating the package, and periodically as necessary.
+It is recommended to update the local SuomiNet data for KPNO after installing or updating the package, and periodically as necessary.

 To download any new SuomiNet data use the ``update_models`` function: